BryanEgbert/BINUSMAYA_Discord_Bot/README.md

 - Get schedule
 - Get session resources
 - Get list of classes from your major
-- Send daily notification on the schedule at 00:00
+- Send daily notification on the schedule at 00:00 GMT
 - Update student progress for today's session (VC, Forum, and assignments will not be updated)

 ## Third party Apps Used